urbanetic/meteor-accounts-local/README.md

 ## Usage

-Call `AccountsLocal.setup(users)` on the server with the users configuration, which should be a map of usernames to user details:
+Call `AccountsLocal.config(users)` on the server with the users configuration, which should be a map of usernames to user details:

 ```
 {